The One Layout Shift That Made Bedroom Wall Decor Above Bed Feel Right

 Once I stopped thinking “what should I hang?” and started thinking “how should this relate to the bed?” everything clicked.

-This guide walks you through the sizing math, spacing rules, layout options, and safe mounting tips that make bedroom wall decor above bed feel intentional instead of accidental.
+This guide walks you through the sizing math, spacing rules, layout options, and safe mounting tips that make bedroom wall decor above the bed feel intentional instead of accidental.

 The One Layout Shift That Changes Everything